xeinebiu/dependy/packages/dependy_flutter/README.md

   State<MyHomePage> createState() => _MyHomePageState();
 }

-class _MyHomePageState extends State<MyHomePage> with ScopedDependyModuleMixin {
+class _MyHomePageState extends State<MyHomePage> with ScopedDependyMixin {
   @override
   Widget build(BuildContext context) {
     /// While on [ScopedDependyProvider] we could set shareScope: true, using
-    /// [ScopedDependyModuleMixin] we can invoke [shareDependyScope] which
+    /// [ScopedDependyMixin] we can invoke [shareDependyScope] which
     /// does achieve the exact same thing. return shareDependyScope(
       child: Scaffold(
         appBar: AppBar(
           backgroundColor: Theme.of(context).colorScheme.inversePrimary,
-          title: const Text('Example 4 (Share Scope ScopedDependyModuleMixin)'), ),
+          title: const Text('Example 4 (Share Scope ScopedDependyMixin)'), ),
         body: const Center(
           /// Notice that we are not passing any state directly to [CounterView].